Wind Turbine Certification and Incentive Eligibility

 For more information

 SWCC can provide tailored recommendations and options for consideration to aid incentive programs in transitioning to distributed wind certification requirements.
-SWCC’s Links to Incentives webpage provides direct links to several requiring or expecting to require certification, and the Database for State Incentives for Renewables and Efficiency (DSIRE) has current information on dozens of state and utility policies for wind incentive programs.
+SWCC’s Incentive Programs webpage provides information about several programs requiring or expecting to require certification, and the Database for State Incentives for Renewables and Efficiency (DSIRE) has current information on dozens of state and utility policies for wind incentive programs.

 Note: the discussion above is not intended to encompass all issues related to wind programs.
 Incentive managers, consumer advocates and other stakeholders are encouraged to contact SWCC staff with any questions or for further information about eligibility criteria, including suggestions for wind turbines with a swept area of more than 200 square meters and therefore outside the scope of IEC 61400-2 or AWEA 9.1 – 2009 Standards.
 We are happy to work with incentive programs to ensure that certification requirements are appropriate, independent and rigorous.